This is a wonderful game that can be adapted to any occasion. Residents will enjoy reminiscing and sharing stories.

 • What did you call your teacher?

-• Did you have class photos taken?
+• Did your school have class photos taken?

 • Did you have to sit for exams?

-• Did you like your teachers?
+• Did you have fond memories of your teachers?

-• What was your favourite subject?
+• What was your favorite subject?

-• Did your teacher visit your parents?
+• Did your teacher ever visit your parents?

-• Did you have to learn poems?
+• Did you have to memorize and recite poems?

 We'd love to hear your feedback!